jasonbayton/11ty/_src/projects/managed-settings/terms-of-service/index.md

 - Tampering with or snooping on the application to ascertain proprietary information.

 ## Payment Terms
-For customers who purchase a license, BAYTON offers a 30-day period from the date of purchase to request a refund.
+For customers who purchase a licence, BAYTON offers a 30-day period from the date of purchase to request a refund.

 ## User Content
 Users cannot submit or upload content within MANAGED SETTINGS.
 No user-generated content is held or managed by BAYTON.

 ## Termination
-BAYTON reserves the right to revoke licenses and terminate contracts if it is discovered that the application has been tampered with, decompiled, or otherwise misused in violation of these terms.
+BAYTON reserves the right to revoke licences and terminate contracts if it is discovered that the application has been tampered with, decompiled, or otherwise misused in violation of these terms.

 ## Liability and Disclaimers
 MANAGED SETTINGS is provided "as is" and "as available" without any warranties of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
 BAYTON does not guarantee that the application will be error-free, secure, or available at all times.
 You agree that your use of the application is at your sole risk.